frillip/ezTime/README.md

 `String errorString(ezError_t err = LAST_ERROR);`

 This will give you a string representation of the error specified.
 The pseudo-error `LAST_ERROR`, which is the default, will give you the textual representation of the last error.
 This will not reset the last error stored.

 &nbsp;

+### *regressionDebugData* and *regressionGraphData*

+`String regressionDebugData();`
+`String regressionGraphData();`

+These functions return detailed data for debugging and presenting the regression values stored by the library.
+They can be send over serial or a webserver.
+The tab-delimited format is compatible with Excel and others.

+&nbsp;